Nieuport: Gustave Delage and World War I

 The first major break from the sesquiplane design, the Nieuport 28 was the first production Nieuport fighter with two spars to both upper and lower wings, but by the time it was ready for service the French had already chosen the SPAD S.XIII as their primary fighter.
 Due to a shortage of SPAD S.XIIIs and problems with their engines, the first fighter squadrons of the United States Army Air Service (USAAS) used the Nieuport 28 on operations.
 While only in operational service with the USAAS for a short time, the Nieuport 28 was the first fighter to be used on operations by an American squadron.

 Nieuports were widely used by the Allied air arms, and various models were built under licence in Italy, Russia and the United Kingdom.
 In Italy, Aermacchi was originally formed as Nieuport-Macchi for the purpose of building various Nieuports under licence.
-They started with the Nieuport IV, but built the Nieuport 10, 11, 17 and finally the post-war NiD.29 under license.
+They started with the Nieuport IV, but built the Nieuport 10, 11, 17 and finally the post-war NiD.29 under licence.
 In Russia several companies, notably Dux, built Nieuports of several types including the IV, 10, 11, 16, 17, 21, 23 and 24bis, with the 24bis continuing in production after the Russian Revolution had ended.
 In Scotland, William Beardmore and Company built the Nieuport 12 under licence, while gradually incorporating many of their own changes.
 Nieuport & General Aircraft was formed to build Nieuport fighters under licence in England, and built 50 Nieuport 17bis scouts for the Royal Naval Air Service before switching to other aircraft.

 Three weeks after the Paris victory parade in 1919 marking the end of hostilities in World War I, and in protest over being forced to march like infantry in the parade, Charles Godefroy flew a "v-strut" Nieuport fighter through the arch of the Arc de Triomphe in Paris on the morning of Friday, 8 August 1919.
 The event was filmed.